ammonb/stereogram-raycaster/README.md

     }

 This basic idea can be extended to support arbitrary wall heights, horizontal surfaces, and vertical motion by the camera (as it is in the game Doom, and my raycaster above).
-To understand how this works, look at snippet of the rendering loop above
+To understand how this works, look at a snippet of the rendering loop above

     // draw wall slice
     var h = WALL_HEIGHT / distance;